pvhee/cloudwired/content/posts/serverless-not-hotdog.md

 Now, thanks to the [fantastic course from fast.ai](https://course.fast.ai/) and the release of Lambda Layers at re:Invent last year, I have finally managed to train a model (with an accuracy of 93% on this [Kaggle dataset](https://www.kaggle.com/dansbecker/hot-dog-not-hot-dog/data)) and deploy it to a Lambda function using a [PyTorch](https://pytorch.org/) layer and the [serverless framework](https://serverless.com/).
 What surprised me most is that it took me less than 10 minutes to train a decent enough classifier using transfer learning, and about 1–2 seconds to make a prediction.

-I am convinced that the mix of [AWS Sagemaker](https://aws.amazon.com/sagemaker/) for model training with [AWS Lambda](https://aws.amazon.com/lambda/) for model inference is a winning combination.
+I am convinced that the mix of [AWS Sagemaker](https://aws.amazon.com/sagemaker/) for model training with [AWS Lambda](https://aws.amazon.com/lambda/) for model inference is a winning combination — see also [here](https://medium.com/comic-relief/serverless-at-comic-relief-eaf3ff25cbfe) and [here](https://medium.com/comic-relief/the-journey-to-90-serverless-at-comic-relief-a79356fb76cd) on why I generally think serverless is becoming the primary computing paradigm.
 The beauty of the serverless model for machine learning is that you can do both training and inference and spend just a couple of dollars.
 Furthermore, running inference of Lambda means that you can put such a model into production without worrying about cost nor scaling (AWS [claims](https://aws.amazon.com/machine-learning/elastic-inference/) that 90% of GPU costs are spent on inference).

 In this post, I'll walk you through model training (using [fast.ai](https://docs.fast.ai/), [Pytorch](https://pytorch.org/) and a GPU-enabled Jupyter notebook instance on AWS Sagemaker), deploying our model to S3 and Lambda, and finally running this at scale in production.